DIAMOND CREEK WINES

 Brounstein’s stepson, Phil Ross, is at the helm today.
 Armit Wines has, in recent years, taken over the importing of Diamond Creek Cabernet Sauvignons to the UK.

-Diamond Creek is located in the elevated, difficult terrain of the Myacamas Mountains, which produces low yields and smaller grapes with thicker skins which can be harvested later.
+The Diamond Creek winery is located in the elevated, difficult terrain of the Myacamas Mountains, which produces low yields and smaller grapes with thicker skins which can be harvested later.
 It tends towards wines which age very well.
 However, the deliciousness is in the detail.

-Of the three main vineyards, Volcanic Hills is the largest and northernmost - eight acres of south-facing hillside, warmed by breezes from the valley.
+Of Diamond Creek's the three main vineyards, Volcanic Hills is the largest and northernmost - eight acres of south-facing hillside, warmed by breezes from the valley.
 The grey, fluffy soil is due to volcanic ash, originally deposited from the eruption of Mount Konocti, 50 miles to the north, eight million years ago.
 The resulting, full-bodied wine is appropriately long-lived and does have a distinctly smoky richness, along with intense cassis, violets and firm tannins.

-Closest to the winery, Red Rock Terrace is almost as warm, with seven acres of ferrous rust-coloured soil.
+Closest to the Diamond Creek winery, Red Rock Terrace is almost as warm, with seven acres of ferrous rust-coloured soil.
 This rich, well-balanced Cabernet Sauvignon is the most approachable and early-drinking Diamond Creek produces, with velvety tannins, and cherry, mint and blackcurrant flavors.

 The coolest plot of the three, chilled by ocean breezes channelled up from San Pablo Bay, is the five-acre Gravelly Meadow.
 As one might assume from Al Brounstein’s straightforward naming policy, this - the lowest yielding vineyard - is quick-draining, stony ground formed from a prehistoric river bed.
 Its wine is earthy, and jammy, with hints of cedar and a spicy expansive finish.

-There is a fourth, tiny plot of less than an acre, called Lake.
+The Diamond Creek winery has a fourth, tiny plot of less than an acre, called Lake.
 In exceptional years (around four times a decade), the Cabernet Sauvignon from this parcel - the coolest of the lot - is bottled separately and much sought after.
 In other years, it contributes to Gravelly Meadow.

-Diamond Creek is described as exclusively Cabernet Sauvignon but, in fact, each vineyard is planted with a few vines of Merlot, Cabernet Franc and Petit Verdot (in addition to an extra acre of Petit Verdot in the coolest corner of the estate).
+Diamond Creek wine is described as exclusively Cabernet Sauvignon but, in fact, each vineyard is planted with a few vines of Merlot, Cabernet Franc and Petit Verdot (in addition to an extra acre of Petit Verdot in the coolest corner of the estate).
 So the wines are roughly 90% Cabernet Sauvignon, with 10% of other grape varieties used to adjust the flavour slightly.
 Other than that, the character of the wines is largely down to very detailed harvest timings - there might be up to 20 separate pickings from a vineyard in one year.
 The winemaking and oak ageing processes are as non-interventionist as possible.
 In some ways, nothing has changed since Al Brounstein first snuck first-growth Bordeaux cuttings into California via Mexico.
 In other ways, everything has changed since then.